-- a.
 Successful candidates will be invited to attend a competency based interview where they will be required to demonstrate competency in a selection of the following areas:

-- Teamwork
+- o Teamwork

+- o Technical Aptitude.

-- Ability to Work Under Pressure
+- o Ability to Work under Pressure

-- Technical Aptitude.

-- Military Career Orientation.
+- o Military Career Orientation.

 - Personal Motivation

-- b.
 In the competency based interview, candidates will be asked to give examples from their own experiences of life, school, university hobbies, work, pastimes, etc., to demonstrate evidence in several of the above areas.
-Candidates who fail any of the competencies at Final Interview will be deemed unsuccessful in the competition. - c.
-Interview locations include Casement Aerodrome, Air Corps HQ, Baldonnel, Dublin 22 and various other Military Posts. - d.
-Members of the Permanent Defence Force who apply for this Competition and who meet all the eligibility criteria will be afforded the opportunity to compete in the Selection Process. - e.
-Candidates may bring to their interview, original drawings, photographs, or other original documentation relating to examinations or other projects which they have completed and are relevant to their application. - f.
-Candidates who are successful at the interview stage will be required to undergo a detailed medical examination, including audiometric test.
-The medical examination will include the provision of urine and blood samples.
-As part of the medical examination a candidate will also be required to give full and accurate information on his/her family medical history as requested by the examining Doctor.
-This detailed medical examination is part of the selection process and does not imply that a candidate has qualified for a place on the programme.
+Candidates who fail any of the competencies at Final Interview will be deemed unsuccessful in the competition.

+Interview locations include Casement Aerodrome, Air Corps HQ, Baldonnel, Dublin 22 and various other Military Posts.

+Members of the Permanent Defence Force who apply for this Competition and who meet all the eligibility criteria will be afforded the opportunity to compete in the Selection Process.